TomasVotruba/tomasvotruba.com/source/_posts/2016-07-18-forget-autowire-just-use-it.md

 - No => add `autowiring_types` for specific name to required service, [which is pretty difficult at the moment](https://github.com/symfony/symfony/issues/17783)
 - Yes => autowire

-*4) Has the constructor changed?*
+*4) Has the constructor changed during development?*

 - Start from point 1.

-And some more for edge cases.
++ And some more for edge cases.

 ## Seems like function...
 Could this be automated?